MostafaBastawy/MostafaBastawy/README.md

 - Good knowledge with Restful APIS using Dio and Http Package .
 - Familiarity with GitHub .
 - Good knowledge of Shared Preference Database .
-- Good knowledge of State Management ( Bloc ) .
+- Good knowledge of State Management ( Bloc - Provider) .
-- Familiarity with Streaming .
+- Familiarity with Streaming ( agora).
 - Good knowledge with Online Payment .
 <hr>